pantson/my-retropie/README.md

 To change the number of roms in the list, change this line
 ```
-# number of random files of each emuulator
+# number of random roms
 files=35
 ```